masonl93/IB-Playground/README.md

 Simple Moving Average Cross Example:
 `$ python main.py --moving_avg -i data/sp500.txt`
 Include the '--buy' option to actually execute the trades i.e. buy or sell on crosses.

+Save dataframe results (in pickle format) by using '--output' option and a file name.

 Selling all Positions:
 1. Create a file 'save_from_sell.txt' with positions that you don't want to delete, formatted with ticker and type per line.
 For example:
 `AAPL,STK`
 2. Run script with clear option:
 `$ python main.py --clear`

+Run tests (from root dir):
+`$ pytest`

 ## Algorithms